 Lemon balm (Melissa officinalis) comes from the mint family and is considered to be a calming herb.
 It is used to reduce stress and anxiety, promote sleep, and improve appetite.

 Essential oils extracted from it leaves contain plant chemicals called terpenes.
 This chemical is responsible for the herb’s relaxing effect.
-Aside from this, it also contains tannins which is responsible for the herb’s antiviral effects as well as eugenol which calms spastic muscles and kills bacteria.
+Aside from this, it also contains tannins, which are responsible for the herb’s antiviral effects, as well as eugenol, which calms spastic muscles and kills bacteria.

 Fruits and Vegetables

-Many common fruits and vegetables have nutrients that can help reduce symptoms of anxiety.
-Following are samples of certain foods that anxiety sufferers can eat to naturally calm their condition.
-If incorporated into one’s weekly meals, a feeling of reduced restlessness or nervousness will soon be experienced.
+Many common fruits and vegetables have nutrients that can help reduce the symptoms of anxiety.
+Listed below are examples of certain foods that anxiety sufferers can eat to naturally calm their condition.
+If incorporated into one’s weekly meals, a feeling of reduced restlessness or nervousness will be experienced.

-Almonds are a good source of magnesium which is very beneficial during anxiety and panic attacks.
-This mineral is important in muscle relaxation as well as in minimizing nerve excitability.
+Almonds are a good source of magnesium, which is very beneficial during anxiety and panic attacks.
+This mineral is important for muscle relaxation, as well as in minimizing nerve excitability.
 Thus, it helps to reduce the headaches associated with stress and anxiety.

-Bananas are the best fruit source of pyridoxine (vitamin B6) which helps with the production of the neurotransmitter GABA.
-Neurons in the brain need the biochemical GABA to produce calmness when overexcitability occurs.
-This neurotransmitter also acts to help produce endorphins which fight depression and anxiety conditions.
+Bananas are the best fruit source of pyridoxine (vitamin B6), which helps with the production of the neurotransmitter GABA.
+Neurons in the brain need the biochemical GABA to produce calmness when states of over-excitation occur.
+This neurotransmitter also acts to help produce endorphins, which fight depression and anxiety conditions.

-Avocado is a fruit high in nutrient content.
-This fruit contains at most 20 vitamins and minerals as well as plant compounds that are beneficial to one’s health.
-It is high in B vitamins such as riboflavin (vitamin B2) and magnesium which are important in the reduction of anxiety.
+Avocados are fruits that are very high in nutrient content.
+This fruit contains more than 20 vitamins and minerals, as well as organic compounds that are beneficial for one’s health.
+It is high in B vitamins, such as riboflavin (vitamin B2), as well as magnesium, both of which are important in the reduction of anxiety.

 Vitamin B2 / Riboflavin is important in the treatment of anxiety because it helps convert other B vitamins to useful forms so that they can do their work.
-Further, it assists in the production of infection-fighting immune cells which helps bolster one’s immune system.
+Furthermore, it assists in the production of infection-fighting immune cells that help to bolster one’s immune system.

 Vitamin B1 / Thiamine facilitates the synthesis of neurotransmitters that help regulate one’s mood.
-It also promotes the healthy function of the nervous system.
+It also promotes the healthy functioning of the nervous system.

-Folic acid also works to help keep one’s mood steady as they are needed in the synthesis of serotonin, which is a neurotransmitter that directly contributes to one’s mood in a positive way.
+Folic acid also works to help keep one’s mood steady, since it is needed in the synthesis of serotonin, which is a neurotransmitter that directly contributes to mood in a positive way.

-Mushrooms are a great source of pantothenic acid or more commonly known as vitamin B5.
-This vitamin help support one’s response to anxiety and panic as it helps produce stress hormones during psychological difficulties such as anxiety, depression, and emotional upset as well as during chronic fatigue and strains brought about by quitting smoking.
+Mushrooms are a great source of pantothenic acid, more commonly known as vitamin B5.
+This vitamin helps support the body’s response to anxiety and panic because it helps produce stress hormones during psychological difficulties such as anxiety, depression, and emotional turmoil, as well as during chronic fatigue and strain brought about by quitting smoking.

-Cauliflower is a leading source of biotin which assists the body in the metabolism of carbohydrates, protein, and fats provided in foods.
-This mineral is very important during times of anxiety as it plays a special part in helping the body use glucose for energy as well as promotes the overall equilibrium with the other B vitamins.
+Cauliflower is a leading source of biotin, which assists the body in the metabolism of carbohydrates, protein, and fats acquired from food.
+This mineral is very important during times of anxiety as it plays a special part in helping the body use glucose for energy and promotes overall equilibrium with the other B vitamins.

 Anxiety treatment not only involves the use of conventional drugs.
 Going all natural is also a great way of reducing anxiety symptoms.
-With a lot of natural options to choose from, it should be relatively easy for one to create an anti-anxiety diet that can lead to an enormous reduction of one’s anxiety problems.
+With a lot of natural options to choose from, it should be relatively easy for you to create an anti-anxiety diet that can lead to an enormous reduction of your anxiety problems.

 About the Author: Ryan Rivera used to have severe anxiety.
 He tried conventional methods of treatment to no avail.
-Only when he focused on using more natural methods that he finally get rid of anxiety.
-More of these natural forms of anxiety management at www.calmclinic.com.
+Only when he focused on using more natural methods did he finally get rid of anxiety.
+More of these natural forms of anxiety management can be researched at www.calmclinic.com.